Kevin McReynolds: Professional playing career

-San Diego Padres (1981–86)
+San Diego Padres (1981–1986)

 Minor Leagues

 The San Diego Padres selected McReynolds with the sixth pick in the first round of the 1981 Major League Baseball draft.
 He played in the minor leagues from 1981 to 1983.
 McReynolds played for the Class A-Advanced Reno Padres in Nevada, the Double-A Amarillo Gold Sox in Texas, and then the Triple-A Las Vegas Stars.
 In 1983, during his time in Las Vegas, McReynolds won the Pacific Coast League MVP.

-Major League Debut
+Major League debut

 McReynolds made his major league debut for the Padres on June 2, 1983, against the Philadelphia Phillies; he hit a home run in his fourth at-bat.
 McReynolds finished the season with a .221 batting average, 4 home runs, and 14 RBIs.

-1984 Padres
+Padres (1984–1986)

 In 1984, the Padres reached the World Series for the first time in franchise history.
 McReynolds along with rookie outfielder Carmelo Martínez was hyped as the M&M Boys after the New York Yankees 1960s power-hitting duo of Mickey Mantle and Roger Maris.
 McReynolds shared the team lead for home runs with 20 and Martinez was fourth on the team with 66 RBIs.
 During the 1984 National League Championship Series (NLCS) McReynolds had a .300 batting average, hit 1 home run and 4 RBIs.
-However, he broke his wrist trying to break up a double play in Game 4, and was out for the season.
+However, he broke his wrist trying to break up a double play in Game 4, and was out for the rest of the Padres' post-season.
 The Padres won Game 5 and advanced to the World Series, losing 4–1 to the Detroit Tigers.
+McReynolds recovered from the wrist injury and played two solid seasons for the Padres in 1985 and 1986.

-New York Mets (1987–91)
+New York Mets (1987–1991)

-On December 11, 1986, McReynolds and two other players were traded to the New York Mets.
+On December 11, 1986, the Padres traded McReynolds, Gene Walter, and Adam Ging to the New York Mets for Kevin Mitchell, Shawn Abner, Stan Jefferson, Kevin Armstrong, and Kevin Brown.
 There, McReynolds continued to flourish.
 His best season came in 1988, as McReynolds tied his career high batting average at .288 and set career highs in RBIs with 99 and stolen bases with 21, which set a Major League Baseball record for stolen bases without being caught stealing; the record was broken by Chase Utley in 2009.
 That year, McReynolds came in third in the MVP voting behind Kirk Gibson and Darryl Strawberry.

-1988 NLCS

 In 1988, the Mets made it to the NLCS against the Los Angeles Dodgers.
 McReynolds played fairly well in the series, batting .250 with 2 home runs and 4 RBIs.
-In Game 1, McReynolds famously collided with Dodgers catcher Mike Scioscia.
+In Game 1, McReynolds collided with Dodgers catcher Mike Scioscia.
 This brought attention to McReynolds, who was known for not wanting attention.
 McReynolds stayed out of the headlines for the rest of the series as the Mets lost the series, four games to three.